Film

 Their work brings together detailed historical insight with a direct and communicative performance style - aiming to recreate lute-song in modern domestic settings.
 This series was filmed by Tom Mungall, capturing the beauty of this stunning original print.

 Follow Dowland’s Foundry and their informative, historical channel on TikTok and Instagram as they are gearing up for a busy 2026 schedule commemorating 400 years since the death or their namesake composer: John Dowland.
-There will also be an opportunity to hear them live at the Stoke Newington Early Music Festival in a concert at The Old Church on 6 February 2026.
+There will also be an opportunity to hear them live at St Andrew-by-the-Wardrobe, Blackfriars in a memorial service in conjunction with the Lute Society on Friday 20 February 2026.

 Share this